 Here is an interesting info-graphic on Deer repelling plant and deer resistant shrubs;

-Tip: We get this question “do deer eat hydrangeas?” many times.
-The truth is deer will eat any plant if they are hungry but if given option, they will likely to eat one plant over another.
-Hydrangeas are one of those plant which deer will prefer least to eat especially Oakleaf Hydrangea.
+We get this question “do deer eat hydrangeas?” many times.
+The truth is deer will eat any plant if they are hungry but if given an option, they will likely eat one plant over another.
+Hydrangeas are one of those plants which deer will prefer least to eat especially Oakleaf Hydrangea.

 Let’s now talk about how to keep deers out of your garden?

-The most common and effective solution to any deer proof garden is deer fence.
+The most common and effective solution to any deer-proof garden is a deer fence.
 Fencing keeps the deer out from your garden.
 But this is easier said than done.

 But there are some garden fence ideas that you can use which will create the right balance.